 With so many rich histories from culturally diverse communities flowing through Toronto, how do we ensure that these important histories are collected, shared, and even documented?
 Whose responsibility is it to acknowledge these stories and give them a home?

 If you are interested in learning more about archiving and the role that archives play, want to learn about documenting community stories as an archivist, a student in archival, museum, information, or library studies, or just acknowledge the importance of this dialogue, then join Myseum of Toronto for Myseum Connects: Documenting Diverse Histories.

-This panel discussion explores the role of institutional and community archives, taking a hard look at the gaps that exist when it comes to preserving the history and heritage of diverse communities who aren’t typically acknowledged in Toronto’s history.
+This panel discussion explored the role of institutional and community archives, taking a hard look at the gaps that exist when it comes to preserving the history and heritage of diverse communities who aren’t typically acknowledged in Toronto’s history.

 Special thanks to the City of Toronto Archives for generously offering the use of their venue for this important dialogue.

 Jennifer is the Community Outreach Coordinator with The ArQuives, Canada’s LGBTQ2+ archive.
 They hold a BA from McGill University, and they have experience in the working in the arts, community health care, and the LGBTQ2+ community.
 Jennifer enjoys creating community, sharing access and education, and supporting positive spaces.
 Their work in outreach at The ArQuives is focused on making the space and items donated and collected more inclusive of our communities and creating space for BIPOC communities within The ArQuives.

 Ananya is a curator, researcher and arts administrator.
 For the last 7 years, she was the Executive Director at the Regent Park Film Festival, and most recently the Artistic Director of Home Made Visible, an archival project celebrating the history and joy of IBPOC families.